 You know that you need to take the SAT to get into college.
 But why do colleges actually care about the SAT?
 Couldn't they just use your grades and application to evaluate you?

-The SAT serves a critical function in college applications in comparing you on equal footing to the rest of the country.
+The SAT serves a critical function in college applications by comparing you on equal footing with the rest of the country.
 Learn more about how the SAT achieves that here.

-The truth is, there's only one SAT target score that's good for YOU and for your personal college goals.
-It's not what your friends think you should get, and it's not what your parents keep telling you is what you should aim for.
-Figure out what your target SAT score should be here.
+The truth is, there's only one SAT target score that's good for you and your personal college goals.
+It's not what your friends think you should get, and it's not what your parents keep telling you to aim for.
+Figure out what your target SAT score should be in this guide.

 A common problem in pretty much everyone's life is procrastination.
-We put off an unpleasant task for later because we're pretty sure we'll get around to it, and watching Youtube videos feels so much better right now.
+We put off unpleasant tasks for later because we're pretty sure we'll get around to them — and watching YouTube videos feels so much better right now.

-This is a huge problem for a lot of students and SAT prep.
-It's not as fun as texting or Snapchatting, and the test seems so far away.
-It's often really hard to sit down for 5 hours a week and actually commit to working through problems and improving your SAT skills.
+This is a huge problem for a lot of students and their SAT prep.
+Studying isn't nearly as fun as texting or Snapchatting, and the test seems so far away.
+It's often really hard to sit down for five hours a week and actually commit to working through problems and improving your SAT skills.

-We wrote a practical guide to beating procrastination.
-You'll learn about why people procrastinate at all and how this applies to SAT prep.
-Importantly, we also share specific strategies you can use to stop procrasting in your prep.
+So we wrote a practical guide to beating procrastination.
+You'll learn about why people procrastinate and how this problem applies to SAT prep, too.
+More importantly, we share specific strategies you can use to stop procrastinating in your test prep.

 If you're aiming for a high SAT score, this is a must-read guide.
-Even if you're aiming for any score above an 1800, I recommend you read this guide.
+Even if you're aiming for any score above a 1200, I recommend reading this guide.

 SAT Content and Strategies